-Remote learning has taken its toll on us all over the last few weeks.
+Remote learning has taken its toll on us all over the last several months.
 One of the most difficult things is keeping kids engaged in their zoom classroom from a dining room chair.

 My Kindergartner on a 40 minute video call is a total mood. pic.twitter.com/WE2RHoFZhM

 — Kara McDowell pre-order ONE WAY OR ANOTHER (@karajmcdowell) August 7, 2020